chirrrag/cross-region-sca/README.md

 Hello

-this is how you can run  this project
+This is how you can run  this project.